 On 22 May 2017, Ukraine requested the Director-General to compose the panel.
 On 6 June 2017, the Director-General composed the panel.

 On 28 September 2018, the Chair of the panel informed the DSB that, in the light of the complexity of the legal and factual issues in this dispute, the panel expected to issue its final report to the parties in the first quarter of 2019.
-In its communication, the Chair reminded the DSB that the report would be available to the public once it was circulated to the Members in all three official languages, and that the date of circulation depends on completion of translation.
+The Chair reminded the DSB that the report would be available to the public once it was circulated to the Members in all three official languages, and that the date of circulation depends on completion of translation.

 The dispute concerned Ukraine's challenges to Russian bans and restrictions on traffic in transit by road and rail, from Ukraine, across Russia and destined for Kazakhstan and the Kyrgyz Republic, as well as to the alleged de facto extension of these bans and restrictions to Ukrainian traffic in transit destined for Mongolia, Tajikistan, Turkmenistan and Uzbekistan (para 7.1).